FabLabBerlin/localmachines/README.md

 More info about the development workflow will be added to Wiki.

+## Testing

+Use `./testall` to run all tests in the project.
+Make sure that the file `./tests/conf/app.conf` exists.

 ### Core Development

 Core / API development.
 Everything that is no in the `clients` directory is relevant to this part.